Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Introduction

 \subsection{Problems and results}

-With a $PLA$-network and a description of how they induce a probability distribution $\mbbP_n$ on $\mbW_n$ (Definition~\ref{the probability distribution induced by a PLA-network}) we have the framework for asking for a PLA-formula $\varphi(\bar{x})$ and $\bar{a} \in [n]^k$ (where $k$ is the length of the sequence of variables $\bar{x}$): What is the probability that $\varphi(\bar{a})$ has a given value (or that its value belongs to a given interval)?
+With a lifted Bayesian network and a description of how they induce a probability distribution $\mbbP_n$ on $\mbW_n$ (Definition~\ref{the probability distribution induced by an LBN}) we have the framework for asking for a PLA-formula $\varphi(\bar{x})$ and $\bar{a} \in [n]^k$ (where $k$ is the length of the sequence of variables $\bar{x}$): What is the probability that $\varphi(\bar{a})$ has a given value (or that its value belongs to a given interval)?
 The ``brute force'' method to compute this probability is to compute the value of $\varphi(\bar{a})$ in all structures in $\mbW_n$ and then add the probabilities of those structures where $\varphi(\bar{a})$ has the given value(s).
 Needless to say, this approach is in general extremely inefficient for large $n$.
-Ideally, we would like to have a way of computing, or at least approximating, the probability that $\varphi(\bar{a})$ takes a certain value which independent of the size $n$ of the domain.
-If $\varphi(\bar{x})$ has no aggregation functions then the value of $\varphi(\bar{a})$ depends only on which atomic formulas the sequence $\bar{a}$ satisfies.
-It follows that the probability that the probability that $\varphi(\bar{a})$ takes a certain value can be computed by using {\em only} the $PLA$-network, or lifted Bayesian network, which determines the distribution.
-So the procedure is independent of the domain.
+Ideally, we would like to have a way of computing, or at least approximating, the probability that $\varphi(\bar{a})$ takes a certain value which is independent of the size $n$ of the domain.
+If $\varphi(\bar{x})$ has no aggregation functions then the value of $\varphi(\bar{a})$ depends only on which atomic formulas the sequence $\bar{a}$ satisfies; it follows that, for any interval $I \subseteq [0, 1]$, the probability that $\varphi(\bar{a})$ belongs to $I$ can be computed by using {\em only} the lifted Bayesian network and $\varphi$.